 Bellin, M. H., Dosa, N., Zabel, T. A., Aparicio, E., Dicianno, B., & Osteen, P. (2012) Family functioning, self-management and the trajectory of psychological symptoms in emerging adults with spina bifida.
 Journal of Pediatric Psychology, advance access September 12, 2012, 1-13.

 Michalopoulos, L. M., & Aparicio, E. (2012) Vicarious trauma in social workers: The role of trauma history, social support, and years of experience.
 Journal of Aggression, Maltreatment, and Trauma, 21(6), 646-664.

 Aparicio, E.M., Phillips, D., Cabral, M.P., Okimoto, T., & Houser, C., & Anderson, K. (2017).
-Participant and provider perspectives of Wahine Talk: A holistic teen pregnancy prevention program for homeless and at-risk adolescents.
+Participant and provider perspectives of Wahine Talk: A holistic teen pregnancy prevention program developed with and for homeless and at-risk adolescents.
 Manuscript under review.

 Aparicio, E.M., Rodrigues, E., Birmingham, A., & Houser, C. (2015).
-Dual experiences of teenage parenting and homelessness among Native Hawaiian youth.
+Dual experiences of teenage parenting and homelessness among Native Hawaiian youth: A critical interpretative phenomenological analysis.
 Manuscript resubmitted and under review.